-We regularly link the work of the Provincial Mentor and Provincial Chairman of Communications, and they are ex officio members of the main Education and Development Committee.
-Thus the main Committee and its sub-Committees are able to support the Heads of each of these areas of activity and the work that they do in the Province for Communications and Mentoring.
-The other members of the main Committee largely comprise the Chairmen of the various sub-Committees.
-The whole structure comprises some 18 to 20 members.
+We regularly link the work of the Provincial Mentor and Provincial Chairman of Communications, and they are ex officio members of the main Learning and Development Committee.
+Thus the main Committee are able to support the Heads of each of these areas of activity and the work that they do in the Province for Communications and Mentoring.
+The members Committee largely comprise the Chairman and some 18 to 20 members.

-The Conference sub-Committee has organised the very popular “Let’s Talk Masonry” Conference in the Spring of each of the last eight years and has the next Conference scheduled for the 19th March, 2016.
+The Conference sub-Committee has organised the very popular “Let’s Talk Masonry” Conference in the Spring of each of the last eleven years and has the next Conference scheduled for 2020.

 Look under “Development News” for more information relating to our future programme for Lodge and Chapter Officers Workshops.